adilcetin/encapsulated-rxjava/README.md

 Encapsulated Rxjava in Android : The classes and methods of the Android Rxjava library are encapsulated.
 New methods have been added in order to facilitate use and increase code readability.

-# encapsulated-rxjava
-Encapsulated Rxjava in Android : The classes and methods of the Android Rxjava library are encapsulated.
-New methods have been added in order to facilitate use and increase code readability.

 Add it in your root build.gradle at the end of repositories:

 	allprojects {